Big Win Philanthropy

 Big Win Philanthropy does not accept unsolicited grant applications.

-The organization works exclusively by invitation from African governments.
+The organisation works exclusively by invitation from African governments.
 According to their stated approach: “We only work in countries where our support has been directly requested by the government.”
 They partner with “public-sector leaders who have credible, robust, evidence-based, country-led agendas.”

-Their selection process prioritizes investments based on:
+Their selection process prioritises investments based on:

 - Alignment with their mission (brain development, education for productivity, youth employment)